As an Electronics Technician you are responsible for maintaining the NZ Army’s ‘eyes and ears’.

 Electronics Technicians deploy on a variety of overseas exercises and deployments in support of operational units and activities.

-While on deployment you could be providing LAV, equipment, radio and night vision maintenance and support.
+While on deployment you could be responsible for facilitating the repair of NZLAV, radio and night vision equipment as well as providing relevant maintenance support advice.
 You will also complete technical inspections to ensure the equipment is operational.

 On an overseas deployment or exercise you are the subject matter expert for all electronic, instrumentation or radar based equipment.
 You’ll be required to work independently and see your task through to completion.